As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 If your dog cannot produce enough insulin himself or the insulin that he has isn’t utilized properly, the glucose won’t be used properly either.
-This implies that the blood sugar level of the dog will rise, causing adverse side effects.
+This implies that the glucose won’t reach your pooch’s body cells.

 The most common symptoms of diabetes in dogs include;

-Both types of diabetes can be managed using diet.
-The best way to go about it is by making your homemade or non-prescription diabetic dog food.
-But you have to choose the right ingredients when making DIY diabetic dog treats.
+Both types of diabetes can be managed by giving your dog a proper diet.
+And the best way to go about this is by making homemade or non-prescription diabetic dog foods, including treats.

 What Diabetic Dog Treats Should Contain